Go to JKU Homepage

 [Translate to Englisch:] Kinder im Halbkreis © Michi Pechhacker

-In the basement of their school building, a group of students finds letters written by a former student, some of which contain encrypted messages and codes.
+A group of students find a long sought-after suitcase in the basement of their school building.
+It’s said a former student hid it there and the suitcase is rumored to be filled with encrypted messages.
 They are fascinated by this student's enthusiasm for computer science and manage to solve the riddles in order to travel back in time.
-Along the way, they experience many an era in music history and gradually learn that information technology is by no means only in the hands of men.
-Inspired by strong women and pioneers of their time - Ada Lovelace, Grace Hopper, Hedy Lamarr and Margaret Hamilton - they try to creatively work out the tasks without being discovered, er... hacked.
+Along the way, they experience many an era in music history and gradually learn that computer science is by no means only in men's hands.
+Inspired by strong women and pioneers of their time - Ada Lovelace, Grace Hopper, Hedy Lamarr and Margaret Hamilton - they have to work out tasks creatively without being discovered, er... hacked.
 Will they manage to choreo-program all the pieces together in time?
-The dance journey begins.
+An interactive dance journey begins.

 „This was fantastic!
 We enjoyed the way the topic was presented, incorporating movement, plus the workshop for students.
 Both the teachers and our students were drawn in - it was "intoxicating"! ;-)